 The history of Afghanistan is a fascinating kaleidoscope of peoples and beliefs engulfed in a perpetual state of conflict.
-What its history tells us is that Afghanistan has never been an isolated country.
+History tells us that Afghanistan has never been an isolated country.
 The British drew its eastern borders in 1893 and the Soviet Union supported a rapid 'modernisation' and implementation of socialist reforms which escalated into armed conflict in the 1970s and 80s.
-The U.S. openly supported the rise of the Taliban and, in 2001, following a civil war and brief but very destructive Taliban government, the country again became center stage - this time in the international fight against terrorism.
+The U.S. openly supported the rise of the Taliban in the 90s and, in 2001, following a civil war and brief but very destructive Taliban government, the country again became center stage - this time in the international fight against terrorism.

 "I've been a Mujaheed all my life and now you want me to teach your justice…"

-The photos bring a human dimension to the common effort of the international community to facilitate a transition from years of conflict.
+The photos give a critical view on the immensely militarized efforts of the international community to “build a State”.
 Fallckolm Cuenca recalls –

 "Being responsible for training police and prosecutors across the country, I specifically remember one training.
 One man in particular, did not say a single word during the ten days of lectures.
 At the closing ceremony he told me – I've been a Mujaheed all my life and now you want me to teach your justice…"